AlaaLab/InstructCV/GETTING_STARTED.md

 ## Play with your image

 You can put your favorite image and try to use language as instruction to do some vision tasks.
-Just have a try to see what will happen!

 **Step0.** Download the pre-trained weights we provided.
 Or you can download it manually from [Google Drive](https://drive.google.com/file/d/1pz9eheQRQfx8itLj3nSKXQylTuG8DtB_/view?usp=share_link) |